jorditorresBCN/Assignments-2017/Lab03.md

-# Lab3: Analytics in the Cloud
+# Lab 3: Analytics in the Cloud

 In this Lab we’ll discuss